arhat-dev/dukkha/docs/renderers/shell.md

 ## Supported value types

-- String
+- String: To run a single script
-- List of Strings
+- List of Strings: To run a series of scripts in order

 ## Interoperation with `template` renderer